The Month of November

 - Latin name - novembris mensis - 9th month

 - Old English - Blotmanad - Blood month

 History of November

-November was originally the ninth month of the Roman calendar and consisted of 30 days.
-It became the eleventh month of the year with a length of 29 days when King Numa Pompilius reformed the calendar and added the months of January and February around 700 BCE.
+November was originally the 9th month of the Roman calendar and consisted of 30 days.
+It became the 11th month of the year with a length of 29 days when King Numa Pompilius reformed the calendar and added the months of January and February around 700 BCE.
 During the Julian calendar reform, a day was added to November making it 30 days long again.

-November is the eleventh month of the year in the Julian and Gregorian calendar and was the ninth month in the Roman calendar.
+November is the 11th month of the year in the Julian and Gregorian calendar and was the 9th month in the Roman calendar.
 It is the seasonal equivalent of May in the Northern Hemisphere.

 November starts on the same day of the week as February in common years and March every year.
 November ends on the same day of the week as August every year.